yale-redcap/yes3-exporter/documents/technical.md

 1. Create a single mount point as a folder on a secure, very restricted institutional fileshare.
 2. Create a subfolder for each study requiring a filesystem export.
 This will be that study's filesystem export target - but will not be accessible to that study.
 3. Build an external application that will sweep through the daily exports, validate them against the REDCap database and if validated, pass each to a folder that is accessible to that export's study staff.

-We are building a Python application called the "YES3 Datamart Junction" to do just this, and more.
-If you would like to check in with us and share ideas as we design and develop this application, please feel free to contact us.
-Once it's running we'll make it available on a public repository.

 ### The YES3 Exporter Payload